edisplay/polyfiller/README.md

 Type: `Function ([extended=false])` <br />
 Returns: `Array`

-Return a list of all available features as an array of strings.
+Returns a list of all available features as an array of strings.

 ```js
 var polyfiller = new Polyfiller;